Is Weed Legal in Missouri?

 Missouri weed laws for medical cannabis allows the Missouri Department of Agriculture (DOA) to issue a limited number of cultivation licenses.
 Once approved and granted a license, businesses are allowed to grow and process cannabis for use in the state’s medical marijuana program.
 In 2015, the Missouri Department of Agriculture (DOA) awarded two cultivation licenses, and in 2016, the centers began serving patients.

-Missouri is set to accept licensed dispensary facility applications starting Aug.
+Missouri began accepting licensed dispensary facility applications starting Aug.
 3, 2019.
 Cannabis can legally be obtained and possessed only by a patient or licensed caregiver and consumed solely by the patient, unless a primary caregiver is also a patient.

 Under current Missouri medical laws, patients ages 18 and older and minors younger than 18 with the consent of a parent or guardian, can apply for a registration card with their physician’s certification.
 The amendment legalizing medical use went into effect in December 2018, and applications for medical use and caregiver identification cards are available through the DHSS website.
 Cards cost $25.
 Purchases are restricted to state-licensed dispensaries, and patients must have valid identification and be registered with the state.